 All other things being equal, the more your partner earns the better

 This may seem obvious…but its surprising how many people don’t see it.
 A female friend once suggested to The Escape Artist that he “wouldn’t be able to handle it” if he was out-earned by a woman he was going out with.
 Not true!
 The Escape Artist would have been DELIGHTED to be out-earned by a girlfriend / wife.

 Meanwhile, my wife’s part time accounts job has grown.
-She has out-earned and out-worked me for much of that time.
 In fact, as I write this I’ve just made supper for the kids whilst my wife is out at work.
 Despite that, The Escape Artist remains secure in his masculinity.

 Getting to financial independence is hard enough with two incomes, let alone one.
 So guys, if you have a woman in your life that wants to work, it would be madness not to support her in that.